holoiso-eol/holoiso/README.md

 > Only 9xx+ GPUs are supported.
 Driver 515 beta required + Compiled gamescope from master branch

-> Until they support atomic KMS, accelerated Xwayland, and Vulkan DMA-BUF extensions, they simply cannot function properly with HoloISO.
+> Older GPUs won't be supported until drivers are opensourced OR Until they support atomic KMS, accelerated Xwayland, and Vulkan DMA-BUF extensions, they simply cannot function properly with HoloISO.

 - Intel GPUs/iGPUs require a Gamescope and MESA downgrade in order to boot into Steam Deck session.